 From the William Sonoma website:

-To see more KitchenAid attachments and other KitchenAid branded products I have tested (many of which test positive for Lead when tested with an XRF instrument), Click HERE.
+To see more KitchenAid attachments and other KitchenAid branded products I have tested (many of which test positive for Lead with an XRF instrument), click HERE — this is a link to the KitchenAid category of posts and articles here on the website (not just related to their stand mixers and accessories).

 Related: #AskTamara: What do you use to test for Lead?